 Example of the conclusion

 Dream psychology continues to be a tool that is used by psychologists for the interpretation of dreams and to explain the complexity of the mind of an unconscious person.
-Though this paper is limited to the interpretation of dreams based on a psychological perspective, dream psychology may also be able to explain diseases such as pancreatitis so as such, future studies of dream psychology and its correlation with medical diseases is advised.
-Overall, dream psychology is an indispensable tool for the endless interpretation and deciphering the minds of an individual.
+Though this paper is limited to the interpretation of dreams based on a psychological perspective, dream psychology may also be able to explain diseases such as pancreatitis so as such, future studies of dream psychology and its correlation with medical diseases are advised.
+Overall, dream psychology is an indispensable tool for the endless interpretation and deciphering of the minds of an individual.

 Research paper revision

 Since this type of research paper states not only an opinion but factual points, consultation with experts or those knowledgeable in the field is a must to verify whether or not the student was able to use the right source materials and if the proper citation was done.
-When the student is done with the consultation, proper editing and revisions must be done for grammatical, punctuation and spelling errors should be conducted before submitting the work.
+When the student is done with the consultation, proper editing and revisions must be done for grammatical, punctuation, and spelling errors should be conducted before submitting the work.